Gilberto Sepúlveda

-Gilberto "Tiba" Sepúlveda López (born 4 February 1999) is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara and the Mexico national team.
+Gilberto "Tiba" Sepúlveda López (born 4 February 1999) is a Mexican professional footballer who plays as a centre-back for Liga MX club Juárez, on loan from Guadalajara, and the Mexico national team.

 Club career

 Guadalajara

 Sepúlveda made his professional debut with Guadalajara on 8 January 2019, during a Copa MX group stage match against Cimarrones de Sonora in a 2–1 victory.
 He made his Liga MX debut with the club on 1 September, playing the entire match in a 1–1 tie against Cruz Azul.

 International career

 Youth

 On 25 October 2018, Sepúlveda was called up by Diego Ramírez to participate in that year's CONCACAF U-20 Championship.
 As Mexico would finish runner-up in the tournament, he was listed in the tournament's Best XI.
 In April 2019, Sepúlveda was included in the 21-player squad to represent Mexico at the U-20 World Cup in Poland.

 Sepúlveda participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in three matches, where Mexico won the competition.